cns-iu/4025C_VR/README.md

 ### Right controller functions

 Right controller actions interact with the VR room and the objects inside it.
 The thick blue ray from the right controller is used to teleport - instantly jump to the position the ray is pointed at - or interact with the small colored control nodes on the objects.
-If the blue ray is pointed at a "solid" object it will change its color to red.
+If the blue ray is pointed at a "solid" object, it will change its color to red.

 **Grab Button** (teleport)  - if ray is pointed at the floor, a teleport is initiated, the ray stays blue